nikiimisal/3-tier_Architecture_Related/RDS.md

 • The default master username is admin (you may change it if needed).

-• Under "Credentials settings", select "Password authentication".
+• Under "Credentials settings", select "Self managed".

 • Enter and confirm your own password when the password creation popup appears.